Eucharistic Adoration at St. Zachary Oratory

 - Friday: 10 AM - 4 PM

 In order to have perpetual adoration, we need individuals to commit to a weekly one hour time slot.
-Please sign up for a time you can commit to for the initial opening schedule.
-If you cannot commit to an hour from the initial schedule, you may indicate your interest for an hour "off schedule".
-You will be contacted to confirm an "off schedule" commitment before the chapel opens at that time.
+Please sign up for a time you can commit to for the Committed Adorer Hours.
+If you cannot commit to an hour from the this schedule, you may indicate your interest for an hour "off schedule".
+You will be contacted to confirm an "off schedule" commitment before any schedule changes are made to the hours of operation for the Oratory.

 Click on the button below then choose an hour you can commit!